01

 Five on-chain building blocks

-The demo composes a mock USDC rail, a confidential cUSDC wrapper, a qualification registry, a yield product market, and a confidential vault.
+The demo composes a public mock USDC, a Zama ERC-7984 cUSDC wrapper, a Groth16 qualification registry, a permissionless product market, and a confidential yield vault.

 06